sonirajesh/vimrc/README.md

 ------------------

-save this file any where and run following command:
+save this file any where and run following command in that directory:
 > cp vimrc.txt ~/.vimrc